Top Ideas for Craft Fair Displays

 Whenever you go vertical, make sure that your display pieces are secured.
 Don't take a chance that your display will fall.

-- Keep It Simple, But Keep It Lovely Your display area should be uncluttered, but have an ambience that draws people to it.
+- Keep It Simple, But Keep It Lovely: Your display area should be uncluttered but have an ambiance that draws people to it.
 Lighter colors that frame your logo nicely will add a touch that will be attractive and appealing.
-Too many items jamed together will only confuse people and they will walk away
+Too many items jammed together will only confuse people, and they will walk away.

-- Add A Garland Or a Banner To The Front Of Your Booth.
-It will attract a lot of attention.
+- Add a Garland or Banner to the Front of Your Booth: It will attract a lot of attention.

 Make Sure That Everything Is Clearly Marked